justitsi/node-image-compression/misc/readme.md

 6. `max_resolution` - Sets the maximum allowed resolution for images to be stored on the server.
 The server exprects two a string with two numbers in the `NNNNxNNNN` format.
 Pictures will be scaled to be *contained*/*fit* in this space.
 Default value is `2000x2000`

 7. `use_local_public_cert` - Use a local certificate instead of fetching it from JWT issuer at startup.
 Default value is `true`.
+Currently, fetching remote public certs is not implemented

 8. `public_cert_location` - The file path or url at which the public cert for JWT tokens can be acquired.
 Get requests with no parameters are used for reading the public certificate from a webserver.

 9. `jwt_cookie_name` - The name of the JWT cookie in the incoming request that the server should look for.
 Default value `jwt_token`.

 # The Database settings file
+Set the connection properties for your couchDB instance in this file

 # The service_accounts file
 This file contains a list of service accounts for this service.
 These accounts will not have quota rules enforced on them.
 Note that the `description` field is not required in the configuration json.
+The `userID` of the service accoun must match the `userID` of the `jwt_cookie` it uses for authentication